-Confucius emphasized the importance of moral education and of making ethics the foundation of good government.
+Confucius emphasised the importance of moral education and of making ethics the foundation of good government.
 He taught that an ideal society could be achieved through education and moral persuasion, as opposed to relying on the laws, regulations, and penal codes that were apparently gaining ground in his day.
-Confucius recognized the value of the family and kinship relations, friendship, and respect for elders and teachers.
+Confucius recognised the value of the family and kinship relations, friendship, and respect for elders and teachers.
 Though he is thought to have lived in troubled times marked by social strife and power struggles among competing rulers, Confucius advocated mutual tolerance and harmony in running a state as well as the importance of community rituals for achieving social harmony.

 Confucius Institute at University of Canterbury (CIUC)

 The Confucius Institute at University of Canterbury is part of the global CI network jointly established by Hanban (Beijing), University of Canterbury (Christchurch) and Huazhong University of Science and Technology (Wuhan).
-It is officially launched on the 1st of November 2009 which was presented by Chinese vice Premier Li Keqiang.
-It is the second Confucius Institute established in New Zealand and the first on the south island of the country.
+It was officially launched on the 1st of November 2009 by Chinese vice Premier Li Keqiang.
+It was the second Confucius Institute established in New Zealand and the first in the South Island of New Zealand.
 It is, as the vice premier Li Keqiang noted, another achievement of cultural and educational exchanges between China and New Zealand.

 After six months of preparation and construction, on the 27th of May 2010, a well-designed and nicely-decorated CI premises opened to the public.
-Unfortunately, these premises were damaged in the Christchurch earthquakes, but they have been refurbished, and are once again open to the public of the South Island.
+Unfortunately, these premises were damaged in the Christchurch earthquakes, but they have been refurbished, and are once again open to the public.

 The Confucius Institute at University of Canterbury aims to enhance communication, understanding and friendship between Chinese people and New Zealanders via Chinese language teaching, cultural study and economic exchange.